kubevela/kubevela/design/vela-cli/sdk_generating.md

 Non-goals include the following:

-1. We hope to provide SDK for as much languages as we can, but it's not possible to provide sdks for all languages.
+1. We hope to provide SDK for as many languages as we can, but it's not possible to provide sdks for all languages.
    We'll just target the popular languages such as Go, Typescript, Java, Python, PHP, and etc.

 # Proposal